Blueprint Travelers - Travel Site

 Jump to

 This neighborhood is a favorite for tourists, and it’s easy to see why.
-Its cobblestone streets, boutique shops, restaurants, coffee shops, bars, and weekly street market make it a quaint place to stay and tour in Buenos Aires.
-We loved the overall vibe and the neighborhood and, if you’ve been to Soho in New York, the cobblestone streets and boutiques will definitely show you why this neighborhood is named after it.
+Its cobblestone streets, boutique shops, restaurants, coffee shops, bars, and weekly street market make it a quaint but lively place to stay and tour in Buenos Aires.
+The overall vibe make it one of the best areas to stay in Buenos Aires as there is always something fun going on here.
+If you’ve been to Soho in New York, you will appreciate the cobblestone streets and boutiques that will definitely show you why this neighborhood is named after it.

-Black and white and colorful murals on an alley in Palermo Soho, Buenos Aires, Argentina
+Black and white and colorful murals on an alley - Best Areas to Stay in Buenos Aires

 Mural-lined Street, Palermo Soho, Buenos Aires, Argentina

-Corner in Palermo Soho that is lit with a rainbow of lights to celebrate Pride in Buenos Aires
+Corner in Palermo Soho that is lit with a rainbow of lights to celebrate Pride - Best Areas to Stay in Buenos Aires

 Pride celebration in Palermo Soho, Buenos Aires, Argentina

 This is the neighborhood that gives Buenos Aires the nickname of Paris of South America.
-While it is considered the wealthiest of neighborhoods in Buenos Aires, we did not find it to be out of reach using short-term lodging.
-(Hotels may be more expensive as this is where many of the high-end hotels are located.
-But this is also where you’ll find many of the hotel brands that you may have an alliance to in the United States)
+It is considered one of the wealthiest of neighborhoods in Buenos Aires, is home to many expats, and has hotels geared towards international tourists.
+This is also one of the best areas to stay in Buenos Aires if you have an allegiance to a hotel conglomerate (Hilton, Marriott, etc.) as this is where you will find many of the hotel brands that you have in the United States.

-Buildings in Recoleta along a street with greenery.
+Buildings with balconies in Recoleta along a street with greenery - Best Areas to Stay in Buenos Aires

 Street of Recoleta, Buenos Aires, Argentina

-Dog walker with five dogs in a park in Recoleta, Buenos Aires, Argentina
+Dog walker with five dogs in a park - Best Areas to Stay in Buenos Aires

-Restaurant with a blue awning in Villa Crespo, Buenos Aires, Argentina
+Restaurant with a blue awning - Best Areas to Stay in Buenos Aires

 Villa Crespo, Buenos Aires, Argentina

-The restaurants and bars here are more up-and-coming so you can find some delicious options at a better price.
-A concentration of Jewish-Argentines live here so you can find plenty of delis.
-And if you want something a little more upscale or want to go to a nightclub, you are just a 20-30 minute walk from the restaurants and clubs of Palermo Soho.
+The restaurants and bars of Villa Crespo are more up-and-coming so you can find some true lesser known gems that are not profiled on social media or lists as much.
+In addition, a concentration of Jewish-Argentines live here so you can find a variety of delis that add a unique touch to this neighborhood.
+And if you want something a little more upscale, tourist-focused, or a night out at a club, you are just a 20-30 minute walk from the boutiques, restaurants, and clubs of Palermo Soho and it is safe to walk between the two neighborhoods.

 Share This Article